Portugal's World Cup 2022 Standings

 Portugal head Group B, which also includes Spain, Morocco and Iran.
 Below you will find their current tournament standings, updated after every matchday.

-According to Sports Interaction, Portugal are rated as the equal eighth-best chance of winning the 2018 World Cup.
-The fact that you can get +2400 for a side that are the reigning European champions and feature one of the world's best players is a pretty sweet deal, and certainly a good outsider bet to put a few dollars on.
+According to Sports Interaction, Portugal is rated as the equal eighth-best chance of winning the 2018 World Cup.
+The fact that you can get +2400 for a side that is the reigning European champions and features one of the world's best players is a pretty sweet deal, and certainly a good outsider bet to put a few dollars on.

 If our pre-tournament prediction proves true, Portugal will face France in the quarter-finals, and this is where they may encounter some problems.
 A rematch of the Euro 2016 final would be a great spectacle, but we can't see the French losing a second time.

 Our pick from the Sports Interaction markets is the 'To Reach Quarter Final' line.
 You can obtain odds of +135 for Portugal to progress to the last eight, and we have a pretty good feeling that they will.
 Portugal are certainly one of the most exciting teams to watch at the World Cup, and with so many betting options available they are a great pick for a wager.

 All teams must declare a 30 man squad for the World Cup by the middle of May, while the final 23 man squads don't have to be finalized until the first week of June, just days prior to the tournament start date.
 We will update you when the team sheets are announced, but first, let's take a look at some of the most important players in the Portuguese team and who we think will play a big part in the competition.